slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Listening (to understand individual needs - being patient and quiet while remaining open to new ideas and perspectives)
 - Reacting (to adapt to the identified needs - letting the other person set the pace and the agenda)

+> *"In science the credit goes to the man who convinces the world, not to the man to whom the idea first occurs."
+-- (sir) William Osler [1849]*

 > *"A man who stops advertising to save money is like a man who stops a clock to save time."
 -- Henry Ford [1863]*